 I look back and it is hard to believe I used to eat meat, dairy and eggs, but I came from a big meat eating family and roast lamb and chicken, was the norm.
 I hate to say that I would eat offal, tripe, black pudding, cow heel (some people may not of heard of this, but the name says it all).
 My mum would press her own tongues and make brawn for sandwiches, just the thought of which, turns my stomach now.

 So what changed well I watched a TV programme in 1986 about BSE (Bovine Spongiform Encephalopathy) better known as Mad Cow Disease.
 I was horrified, as it showed animal parts being ground up and made into cow fodder, its not rocket science to know that cows are vegans.
-I dropped all flesh immediately, carrying on eating dairy and eggs for a few months, though I hated milk at school and research about the dairy industry, left me with a growing conscience.
+I dropped all red meat initially, but over time all meat and fish went out the window, though I carried on eating dairy and eggs for a few months, though I hated milk at school and research about the dairy industry, left me with a growing conscience, so that went next.

-I distinctly remember 'My Epiphany', sitting one morning, dipping my toast soldier into a boiled egg, the yolk running down the side, I felt physically sick and nearly gagged.
-I am an all or nothing girl and went from smoking over forty cigarettes a day and Hamlet cigars to zero, so deciding to cut out all animal products out of my life, was an easy decision.
+I distinctly remember 'My Epiphany', sitting one morning, dipping my toast soldier into a boiled egg, the yolk running down the side, I felt physically sick and nearly gagged, so they went too.
 It took time obviously, what to do about those non vegan items in the wardrobe and stocking the kitchen cupboards.
 With no internet, nothing like the vegan products in supermarkets we have these days, only in health food shops, I would bulk buy from a local co-operative.

 Family and friends thought I had gone completely bonkers, that it was a phase I was going through, a fad, attention seeking, you name it, I got it thrown at me, sure some of this will resonate with others reading this blog.